ezze/map-fn/README.md

 # map-fn

-A set of utility function to map one type of values to another one with ease.
+A set of utility functions to map one type of values to another one with ease.

 ## Installation